 https://www.verywellmind.com/coping-with-your-ptsd-at-work-2797564- Ideas for dealing with PTSD in a work environment

 ABOUT THE AUTHOR

 Mark Lamplugh is a fourth-generation firefighter and former captain with the Lower Chichester (PA) Fire Company.
 Mark is the Board President of theInstitute for Responder Wellness.
-Mark also owns Influence Media Solutions which is a Marketing, Public Relation, Digital Marketing and Social Media firm with accounts nationwide.
-He consults Fountain Hills Recovery & LionRock Recovery.
+Mark also owns Influence Media Solutionswhich is a Marketing, Public Relation, Digital Marketing and Social Media firm with accounts nationwide.
+He consults LionRock Recovery and is helping them with their newly launched Thin line Recovery Program.
 Mark is one of the top marketing executives in the United States and has revolutionized how addiction treatment centers reach potential clients thru influence marketing and traditional marketing.
-His expertise in Marketing, Social Media, Digital Marketing and Public Relations has given him the ability to helps hundreds of people struggling with addiction & mental health issues.
+His expertise in Marketing, Social Media, Digital Marketing and Public Relations has generated millions of dollars of business to several national companies.
 Many of his techniques are documented in his book Beginners Guide to Digital & Social Media.
 He's also a professional advocate for the behavioral and mental health of firefighters and other first responders.
 Lamplugh hosts his own talk show called "Firefighter Wellness Radio" with Fire Engineering.
 Mark has been chosen as one of the Board of Directors at One World For Life (To head up Communication and the Health & Safety section).
-He can be reached for comment email@example.com
+He can be reached for comment firstname.lastname@example.org